Bengals 2022 Camp 53-man Projection 4.0: Jessie Bates Back, Kwamie Lassiter Steps Up Big - CLNS Media

 — Cincinnati Bengals (@Bengals) August 22, 2022

-Hayden Hurst, Mitchell Wilcox, Thaddeus Moss
+Hayden Hurst, Mitchell Wilcox, Drew Sample

-In the running: Justin Rigg, Nick Eubanks
+In the running: Justin Rigg, Nick Eubanks, Thaddeus Moss

 Trags take: Sample and Wilcox have suffered camp injuries, with Wilcox turning his left ankle on Friday night.
 Could this give Moss a chance to make the roster out of camp if one or both start on IR?
 Moss had a nice rollout completion Sunday night